Elfreda2019/assignment1-Kickstarter/README.md

 ## Results
-In figure 1 Theater Outcomes by Lunch dates, we found that theater campaigns held in the month of May were the most successful even though the same month of May recorded the most number of failed campaigns as well.
+In Figure 1 Theater Outcomes by Lunch dates, we found that theater campaigns held in the month of May were the most successful even though the same month of May recorded the most number of failed campaigns as well.
 #####
 The month of December is not a favourable month for play campaigns based on the our line chart analysis.

 #####
-From figure 2 Outcomes based on Goals, we see that campaigns with goals higher than $4999 are less successful, so knowing Louise has a goal of over $10000.
+From Figure 2 Outcomes based on Goals, we see that campaigns with goals higher than $4999 are less successful, so knowing Louise has a goal of over $10000.
 We can advice Louise to reconsider reducing the goal amount to about $4999 in order to have a chance of being successful.

 ### Recommendation and Limitation
 The data is a from different parts of the world and under the currency column several other currencies were recorded, however only dollars were recorded in the goal and pledge column.